 Entry Capacity Release Methodology Statement (ECR)

-A document produced in accordance with Special Conditions 9A and 9B of the Licence.
+A document produced in accordance with Special Condition 9.18 of the Licence.
 The ECR describes the methodology that we employ to determine the quantity of entry capacity that it will release to comply with its obligations in the Licence and Uniform Network Code.
 It applies to all entry capacity, i.e. existing system entry capacity and additional "incremental" entry capacity, including capacity release at Interconnection Points.
 It defines under what circumstances we will accept applications for incremental entry capacity from shippers received through processes described in the Uniform Network Code, and thereby the level of financial commitment required from those shippers.

 Entry Capacity Substitution Methodology Statement (ECS)